Help desk

 Gain critical insights on agent and team performance

 Scalability through service desks is important, but so is the growth of your service team.
 With detailed analytical tools, help desks allow you to track factors such as volume, ticket type, and resolution speed for each agent.
-This will in turn help you develop and create robust service management reports that can be utilized for upskilling the team and setting higher benchmarks.
+This will, in turn, help you develop and create robust service management reports that can be utilized to upskill the team and set higher benchmarks.

-The Philippines branch of the global convenience store chain 7 Eleven, leveraged Freshdesk's powerful help desk features like scenario automation, canned responses, support portal, and reporting to boost their team’s performance.
-They were able to bring down their first response time to a matter of a few hours and also had 98% of tickets resolved within SLA after implementing Freshdesk.
+The Philippines branch of the global convenience store chain 7-Eleven leveraged Freshdesk's powerful help desk features, such as scenario automation, canned responses, support portal, and reporting, to boost its team’s performance.
+After implementing Freshdesk, they were able to reduce their first response time to a few hours and resolve 98% of tickets within SLA (Service Level Agreement).

 Why do people use a helpdesk?

-No matter the product, there will always be challenges that your customers will face.
+No matter the product, your customers will always face challenges.
 Whether these are technical or not, having a communicative team that prioritizes support requests is vital for the success of any consumer-first company.

 This is why it’s so important to look at these challenges from the other side.
 While technical innovations, smart workflows, and all those other fancy features can help improve productivity, it all boils down to one thing – customer satisfaction.